 We have a significant amount of indebtedness.
-As of June 30, 2017 Barminco's total debt was A\$487.9 million.
-Excluding Shareholder Loan Notes that are subordinated to the Notes and for which interest had been capitalized up until June 30, 2016, however, Barminco's total debt was A\$477.9 million as of June 30, 2017.
+As of June 30, 2019 Barminco's total debt was A\$499.4 million excluding Shareholder Loan that is subordinated to the Notes.

 For further information on our indebtedness, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity, capital expenditures and capital resources-Indebtedness."